beumerr/quaco/CONTRIBUTING.md

 ### Reporting Bugs

-This section guides you through submitting a bug report for The Google CMS.
+This section guides you through submitting a bug report for QuaCo.
 Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :computer: :computer:, and find related reports :mag_right:.

 #### How Do I Submit A (Good) Bug Report?

 Bugs are tracked as [GitHub issues](https://guides.github.com/features/issues/).
-After you've determined your bug, create an issue and provide the following information by filling in [the template](https://github.com/beumerr/The-Google-CMS/blob/master/.github/ISSUE_TEMPLATE/bug_report.md).
+After you've determined your bug, create an issue and provide the following information by filling in [the template](https://github.com/beumerr/quaco/blob/master/.github/ISSUE_TEMPLATE/bug_report.md).

 Explain the problem and include additional details to help maintainers reproduce the problem: